 - What will the view from the property be like in ten years?
 If you love the idea of looking out over the golf course, realize that the planners may plant trees or create landscaping that will eventually restrict your view.

 - Will any fences or boundaries protect you from stray golf balls or trespassers?
 In many cases, the answer is no, for aesthetic reasons.
 Even when signs are posted, golfers often ignore them when searching for a stray ball.
 And news reports contain stories of homeowners who estimate that ten golf balls per day regularly hit their house or who've gone to the emergency room after being hit in the head by a stray ball.
+(No wonder the U.K., in 2018, began considering proposals to required golfers to wear helmets.)

 - What sources of noise, lighting, and traffic will affect the property?
 You can expect noise from lawn mowers and utility vehicles, usually in the early morning hours.
 If you're living near a clubhouse, expect extra lighting, noise, and traffic.